Seikagaku engages in research and development of innovative drugs that contribute to health and fulfill the lives of people around the world.

 Specifically, we continue to focus on drug discovery for orthopedic disorders and ophthalmic diseases and have also begun utilizing GAG-related technology to expand new fields.
 At the same time, we make efforts to maximize the value of our products on the market or themes in development through expansion of indications, additional formulations, changes in dosage and administration, etc.

-Until now, Seikagaku has followed a drug discovery approach of increasing the bioactivity of GAG, mainly through GAG modification and processing, and we are currently applying GAG to drug delivery systems (DDSs).
-Furthermore, going forward, we will also adopt an approach focused on the biological functions of sugar chains to open up new possibilities in drug discovery.
+Until now, Seikagaku has pursued a drug discovery approach aimed primarily at enhancing the bioactivity of GAG through modification and processing.
+In addition, we are currently working on new drug delivery systems (DDS) that utilize GAG.
+Going forward, we will also incorporate approaches focused on the biological functions of glycans to further expand the possibilities of drug discovery.Furthermore, going forward, we will also adopt an approach focused on the biological functions of sugar chains to open up new possibilities in drug discovery.

 In our DDS, we are researching technologies that utilize the characteristics of modified GAG to freely control drug dose and the location and timing of release.
 We will pursue drug discovery and development capable of responding to a wide range of unmet medical needs by designing GAG for various modalities—not only low-molecular compounds, but also so-called middle molecules, such as peptides and nucleic acids, and high polymers, such as proteins—and providing Seikagaku’s own DDS.